Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 The problem with that method is it takes more time, and may be problematic if you have a lot of film.

 The second way to protect your film is to get some X-ray guards to hold your film.
 I know that Domke FilmGuard comes in three sizes and will protect your film canisters as they go through the scanner.
-That allows you to have some peace of mind and avoid unpacking film for a manual inspection.
+That gives you peace of mind and avoids unpacking film for a manual inspection.

 Carry-on or Checked Luggage

 If you have a choice, keep your gear with you and within sight as much as possible.
-You may not be able to carry-on every piece of equipment you need, but using carry-on for travel gives you some added protection in a few ways.
+You may not be able to carry on every piece of equipment you need, but using a carry-on for travel gives you some added protection in a few ways.